tim-kornish-cloud/Data-Engineering-Practice/README.md

     - MongoDB
   - Also contains an additional class with useful functions for adding data and outputting to different formats.

+## Terraform
+AWS Resources mainly EC2, S3, and lambda are all created and destroyed through terraform files in the terraform folder.

+## Mockaroo.com
+All mock Data is generated as csv using mockaroo, no information is of real individuals
 ---

 # examples for Database DML functions